garethjmsaunders/digital-code-style-guide/css/03-comments.md

 ```

-####@author
-Use this tag to define an author for an element.
-It can either be only the authors' name, or append a connection in <> brackets.
-Example:

-    @author Christian Engel <hello@wearekiss.com>

-The following connections are recognized: URL (http://example.com), email (hello@example.com), Twitter handle (@example)
-The tag can be used multiple times.
+####@project
+Use this tag to describe the name of the project; in other words, what this CSS file is being used for.

 ####@version
 Can be used on modules and elements to show the revision they are currently in.